All Products

 Elastic Algorithm Service (EAS) allows you to quickly deploy trained models as online inference services or AI web applications.
 EAS supports heterogeneous resources and integrates automatic scaling, one-click stress testing, canary releases, and real-time monitoring to ensure service stability in high-concurrency scenarios at a lower cost.

-1. Run the following cell to write the web API code for the model service and copy it to OSS.
+1. This tutorial provides the web API code for the model service and the command to copy it to OSS.
+You only need to run the following cell.

 image

-2. (Optional) Verify the web API in DSW.
+2. (Optional) In DSW, verify that the web API can be started.
 Run the following cell to install the missing third-party packages and start the service.

 image